marcosflobo/fluentd-docker-input-kafka/README.md

 # Steps

-##1.
-Run Kafka
+## 1. Run Kafka
 We will use the Kafka version 2.11.
-Please download it from https://kafka.apache.org/ and follow the instructions of the [quickstart](https://kafka.apache.org/quickstart) until the step of send some messages.
+Please download it from https://kafka.apache.org/ and follow the instructions of the [quickstart](https://kafka.apache.org/quickstart) until the step of "send some messages".
 Let's do it here anyway.

 Move your shell to the directory where you downloaded and unziped the Kafka.